alibaba/yalantinglibs/website/docs/en/struct_pack/struct_pack_tips.md

 1. The type to serialize should be legal struct_pack type.。See document：[struct_pack type system](https://alibaba.github.io/yalantinglibs/en/struct_pack/struct_pack_type_system.html)。
 2. struct_pack support update protocol by add struct_pack::compatible field, which is forward backward compatibility.
 User should make sure the version number is increment for each update.
 It's not allow to delete/modify exist field.
 See : [document](https://alibaba.github.io/yalantinglibs/en/struct_pack/struct_pack_type_system.html#%E5%85%BC%E5%AE%B9%E7%B1%BB%E5%9E%8B)
+3. Using the `YLT_REFL` macro, a maximum of 256(in msvc 124) fields are supported by default.
+Without using macros, the number of struct members should not exceed 256.

+## How to Extend the Limit on Struct Fields

+Some users might need to handle structs with hundreds of fields, which may exceed the supported range of yalantinglibs.
+Due to compile-time and compiler constraints, the number of fields supported by default is limited.
+Below, we introduce how to modify the source code to increase the field limit.

+### Without Using Macros

+The default limit is 256 fields.
+If you need to extend this limit, please modify the file `member_macro.hpp`.
+At the top of this header file, there is a python script; you can change the number 256 in the code to the number of fields you need.
+Then run the script, and overwrite the `member_macro.hpp` with the generated C++ code.

+### Using the `YLT_REFL` Macro

+The default limit is 256 fields (124 fields for MSVC by default).
+The following issues need to be noted:

+#### Compiler Constraints

+If you are using the MSVC compiler, you need to use the parameter `/Zc:preprocessor` instead of `/Zc:preprocessor-`.
+Otherwise, we can only support up to 124 fields for reflection under MSVC.

+#### Modifying the `arg_list_macro_gen.hpp` File

+At the top of this header file, there is a python script; you can change the field limit in the script to the number of fields you need.
+Then run the script, and overwrite the `arg_list_macro_gen.hpp` with the generated code.